besartelezi/typescript-solid/README.md

   - [ ] Do some investigating of my own
     - [ ] Add those resources to README
     - [ ] Write out new insights I've gained from other resources
-- [ ] Work on the S assignment
+  - [ ] Finish the D assignment
     - [ ] Write in that README about how I tackled that assignment
     - [ ] Comment code / explain what I did

 ---